 A lot of companies file a “ticket” when a complaint comes in.
 It’s a way to track the complaint and ensure it’s resolved.
 However, these “tickets” also provide a way for your company to follow up with the customer.

-When a ticket is closed, SquareSpace sends out an automatic email asking the customer to take a survey in order to measure the quality of the assistance they received.
+When a ticket is closed, SquareSpace sends out an triggered email asking the customer to take a survey in order to measure the quality of the assistance they received.

 This kind of email shows your customers that you care.